N2M: Bridging Navigation and Manipulation by Learning Pose Preference from Rollout: Methodology

-where $D$ denotes the dataset consisting of observation–pose pairs, and $(o_i, p_i)$ represents the $i^\text{th}$ element in the dataset.
+where $D$ denotes the dataset consisting of observation–pose pairs, and $(o, p)$ represents the element in the dataset.
 We fine-tune the pre-trained Point-BERT along with MLP layers as we empirically find that this leads to better performance.
-Training details can be found in Appendix~\ref{app: training details}.